spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 ## Use inside other Livewire components

-Our Blade components are meant to be used in a regular HTML form.
-For now, you can 't use them inside other Livewire components.
+Our Blade components are meant to be used in a regular HTML forms.
+If you want to use Media Library Pro within your own Livewire components, read this page on [handling uploads with Livewire](TODO: add link).

-We're currently investigating on how support can be added [in this PR](https://github.com/spatie/laravel-medialibrary-pro/pull/40).
-Feel free to chime in.
-This repo is only visible for license holders of Media Library Pro.

 ## Handling a single upload